 LLLT has demonstrated a remarkably low incidence of adverse effects.
 In the specific area of LLLT, the only adverse reports in humans were the temporary onset of TE.
 This developed in the first 1–2 months after commencing treatment.
 However, it disappeared on continued application.
 Some other possible considerations are the presence of dysplastic or malignant lesions on the scalp.
 Proliferative effects of LLLT stimulated growth.

 LLLT has demonstrated promise in conditions from wound healing, stroke recovery, pain relief, and more.
 Animal and human data have slowly accumulated supporting LLLT for hair growth (Table 1).
 LLLT appears to improve a variety of non-scarring alopecias—AGA, AA, and chemotherapy-induced alopecia.
-Additionally, based on studies, LLLT may be used after hair transplant surgery.
+Also, LLLT used after hair transplant surgery can aid in hair regrowth as well.
 In doing so, patients may facilitate the healing process.
 Finally, use may enhance the viability and earlier growth of the grafts.

 While mechanisms are still emerging, Low-Level Laser Therapy may increase anagen hairs and may reduce inflammation in AA.
 However, more studies are needed to optimize treatment parameters and determine long-term efficacy.
 Most studies investigating the effects of LLLT on hair growth have used wavelengths that range from 635 to 650 nm.
-However, no study has compared the effect of near-infrared wavelengths which have deeper penetrating capacities to red light.
-Moreover, further studies are required to compare different light sources and methods of delivery.
+Moreover, no study has compared the effect of near-infrared wavelengths which have deeper penetrating capacities to red light.
+Also, light sources and delivery methods must be studied.

 Conflict of Interest Disclosures: All authors have completed and submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest.
 Michael R. Hamblin is on the scientific advisory board and holds stock in Transdermal Cap Inc. He has been on the scientific advisory board and has received sponsored research funding from Lexington Int.
 He has been an expert witness for Advanced Hair Studio Australia.
 Other authors reported no conflict of interest.